Rolls-Royce C range engines: Marine

 The marine variants of these engines were available in each of the 4, 6 and 8 cylinder models.
 These marine models were all of the vertical arrangement.
-Marine gearing options included M.R.F.10 3B, M.R.F.16B, M.R.F.16B/1B and M.R.F.21/B units from Self-Changing Gears Ltd, of Coventry and Thornycroft Type B units from Transport Equipment (Thornycroft) Ltd. of Reading.
+Marine gearing options included M.R.F.10 3B, M.R.F.16B, M.R.F.16B/1B and M.R.F.21/B units from Self-Changing Gears, of Coventry and Thornycroft Type B units from Transport Equipment (Thornycroft) Ltd. of Reading.